Shunt Resistor vs Hall Effect Sensor

-Accurate current measurement is the foundation of every reliable power control system — whether it’s an electric vehicle, battery pack, solar inverter, or industrial power supply.
+Accurate current measurement is critical to the performance and safety of modern power control systems, including electric vehicles, battery packs, solar inverters, and industrial power supplies.

 How Each Technology Works